דלג לתוכן הראשי

 Liver Transplantation: New Hope for Terminal Patients

-Liver diseases are a significant cause of death: They are responsible for more than 50,000 deaths annually in the United States.
-They cause more than one million hospitalizations each year.
-They cause more than 100,000 cases of end-stage liver failure annually.
-Orthotopic liver transplantation (OLT) is a limited solution: It is the only curative treatment currently available for patients with liver f...
+Liver diseases are a significant cause of death: they account for more than 50,000 deaths annually in the United States, over one million hospitalizations, and more than 100,000 cases of end-stage liver failure each year.
+Orthotopic liver transplantation is the only curative treatment, but it is limited by a shortage of donors.
+An innovative approach of growing liver tissue in lymph nodes may offer an alternative solution, and is already reaching human trials.

 Liver diseases are a significant cause of death:

-• They are responsible for more than 50,000 deaths annually in the United States.
+• They account for more than 50,000 deaths annually in the United States.

-• They cause more than one million hospitalizations each year.
+• They cause over one million hospitalizations each year.

-• They cause more than 100,000 cases of end-stage liver failure annually.
+• They cause more than 100,000 cases of end-stage liver failure each year.

 Orthotopic liver transplantation (OLT) is a limited solution:

-• It is the only curative treatment currently available for patients with irreversible liver failure.
+• It is currently the only curative treatment for patients with irreversible liver failure.

 • It is limited by a small number of donors.